Altinity/clickhouse-mysql-data-reader/README.md

 ## MySQL Migration Case 2 - without Tables Lock
-Suppose we'd like to migrate multiple log tables of the same structure named as `log_XXX` - i.e. all of them has `log_` name prefix into one ClickHouse table names `logunified` of the following structure
+Suppose we'd like to migrate multiple log tables of the same structure named as `log_XXX` - i.e. all of them has `log_` name prefix into one ClickHouse table named `logunified` of the following structure
 ```sql
 DESCRIBE TABLE logunified